jeyakatsa/Ecare/Readme.md

 # [ECARE](https://ecare.exchange)
 ## Ethereum Combinatorial Auction Rate Exchange

-#### ECARE, is an Ethereum Combinatorial Auction Rate Exchange meant to facilitate a self-sustaining exchange rate ecosystem immune to bear-markets.
+#### ECARE, is an Ethereum Combinatorial Auction Rate Exchange meant to facilitate a self-sustaining exchange rate ecosystem for public good tokens.

 ### Motivation:

-Bear markets are insufficient for public goods operating under Ethereum since ERC-20 tokens in their current forms are mostly used as investment contracts needing consistent investment to maintain their values.
+Bear markets are insufficient for public good tokens operating under Ethereum since ERC-20 tokens in their current forms are mostly used as investment contracts needing consistent investment to maintain their values.

 ECARE tokens *(ERC-20 tokens using ECARE)* are not to be "bought and sold" but rather, only exchanged or "swapped" via AMMs (Automated Market Makers like Uniswap or an ECARE AMM).